-The “Brownfield Economic Redevelopment Initiative” was announced by EPA Administrator Carol Browner in November 1994 as part of the EPA Region 6 Brownfield Program.
-The objective of the Initiative is to return unproductive, potentially contaminated properties back to beneficial use, to define the financial liabilities associated with a clean up early in the process, and to ensure environmentally sound redevelopment in the future.
+The “Brownfield Economic Redevelopment Initiative” was announced by U.S. Environmental Protection Agency (EPA) Administrator Carol Browner in November 1994 as part of the EPA Region 6 Brownfield Program.
+The objective of the Initiative is to return unproductive, potentially contaminated properties back to beneficial use, to define the financial liabilities associated with a cleanup early in the process, and to ensure environmentally sound redevelopment in the future.

-In 1995 the Arkansas Brownfield Law (Act 125) was enacted with a great deal of support and enthusiasm by both political parties in the Arkansas Legislature.
-ADEQ began receiving federal funds from EPA to begin program development soon thereafter.
-In 1996 external and internal work groups were formed to develop clean up standards, guidance, and policy.
-In 1997 several amendments to the Brownfield Law were adopted by the Arkansas Legislature, again with overwhelming, bipartisan support.
-The amendments (Arkansas Code Annotated § 8-7-1101 et seq.), which became effective in August 1997, expand the types of properties which qualify for the program, further limit financial liability for purchasers of Brownfield properties, and provide for low-interest loan program to be established for participants in the program.
+In 1995, the Arkansas Brownfield Law (Act 125) was enacted with a great deal of support and enthusiasm by both political parties in the Arkansas Legislature.
+DEQ began receiving federal funds from EPA to begin program development soon thereafter.
+In 1996, external and internal work groups were formed to develop cleanup standards, guidance, and policy.
+In 1997 several amendments to the Brownfield Law were adopted by the Arkansas Legislature, again with overwhelming bipartisan support.
+The amendments (Arkansas Code Annotated § 8-7-1101 et seq.), which became effective in August 1997, expand the types of properties that qualify for the program, further limit financial liability for purchasers of Brownfield properties, and provide for low-interest loan program to be established for participants in the program.

-In December of 2000 the EPA and ADEQ entered into a Memorandum of Agreement (MOA) to support ADEQ’s Brownfield Program and define the roles and responsibilities of Region 6 (EPA) and ADEQ.
+In December of 2000, EPA and DEQ entered into a Memorandum of Agreement (MOA) to support DEQ’s Brownfield Program and define the roles and responsibilities of EPA Region 6 and DEQ.

-Further information about the Arkansas Brownfield Program guidelines can be found in APC&E Commission Regulation 29.
+Further information about the Arkansas Brownfield Program can be found in APC&E Commission Regulation 29.